 INTERVIEW BY MARKO SYRJÄLÄ AND SAMI RUOKANGAS

-FM was supporting legendary Thin Lizzy in London on late January 2010 and there we had the opportunity to sit down with founding members Overland and Jupp alongside with bands latest addition Kirkpatrick and hear all the latest news as well as some past stuff and other interesting stories about FM… Read on!
+FM was supporting legendary Thin Lizzy in London in late January 2010.
+There we had the opportunity to sit down with founding members Overland and Jupp alongside the band’s latest addition Kirkpatrick and hear all the latest news and some past stuff and other interesting stories about FM… Read on!

 A BRIEF HISTORY

-British AOR band FM was originally formed in 1984 by vocalist Steve Overland, his brother and guitarist Chris Overland, drummer Pete Jupp, bassist Merv Goldsworthy and keyboardist Didge Digital.
-The Overland brothers and Jupp initially first formed together the band Wildlife in 1980 and recorded the album BURNING later on that same year.
-Jupp decided to join Samson in 1983 but when Wildlife later broke up, the three decided to continue together and FM was born.
+British AOR band FM was originally formed in 1984 by vocalist Steve Overland, his brother and guitarist Chris Overland, drummer Pete Jupp, bassist Merv Goldsworthy, and keyboardist Didge Digital.
+The Overland brothers and Jupp initially formed the band Wildlife in 1980 and recorded the album BURNING later on that same year.
+Jupp decided to join Samson in 1983, but when Wildlife later broke up, the three decided to continue together, and FM was born.

 THE SECOND COMING

-STEVE: Yeah, we did a British tour last year and we released METROPOLIS our first album for a long time.
+STEVE: Yeah, we did a British tour last year, and we released METROPOLIS, our first album for a long time.
 I don’t know how long it is but a long time.
 And that album was well received.
-And now 2011 we just want to do more of the same, but we want to try and go further afield, go through Europe.
-We did Last Week in Rock, which is great and we’ve got some other festivals lined up, so yeah more of the same really.
-And we already started working the next album.
+In 2011, we just wanted to do more of the same, but we want to go further afield and go through Europe.
+We did Last Week in Rock, which is great, and we’ve got some other festivals lined up, so yeah, more of the same, really.
+And we already started working on the next album.

 PETE: Yeah, we’re in the studio as well at the moment, already started before the next album, so–

-It does sound that this is not going to be just a temporary reunion with just one album before disbanding again!?
+It does sound that this will not be just a temporary reunion with just one album before disbanding again!?

-STEVE: No, no I mean as we said many times that when we came back it was basically going to be that.
-We were going to do one gig, the Firefest headlining, have a good time, catch up with each other again and then just go off and do our own things again.
+STEVE: No, no, I mean, as we said many times that when we came back, it was basically going to be that.
+We were going to do one gig, the Firefest headlining, have a good time, catch up with each other again, and then just go off and do our own things again.
 But we just couldn’t get over the response and the demand for the band.
-And I think it just seems to be going from strength to strength and everybody seems to want it, so we’re having a great time doing it so we’ll just carry on until we’re in old people terms.
+And I think it just seems to be going from strength to strength and everybody seems to want it, so we’re having a great time doing it, so we’ll just carry on until we’re in old people’s terms.

-So at which point was it clear for you that this was going to be a permanent band again?
+At which point was it clear to you that this would be a permanent band again?

 JIM: No, we weren’t had time to get it right.

-PETE: We thought why just rush it out and also people were saying if you release it at the end of 2009 it will be dead, it will be an old album in 2010.
-They said probably career wise it’s better to wait and release it early in 2010 because then you will get more longevity out of it you know.
-I mean its 2011 now and we’re still promoting it.
-It’s still rolling along which is great.
+PETE: We thought, why just rush it out, and also, people were saying if you release it at the end of 2009, it will be dead; it will be an old album in 2010.
+They probably said career-wise, it’s better to wait and release it early in 2010 because you will get more longevity out of it, you know.
+I mean, it’s 2011 now, and we’re still promoting it.
+It’s still rolling along, which is great.

 STEVE: You know we’re still getting reviews on it, you know.
 One year later so it has lasted well.

-JIM: Like you guys, you know it’s been one of your favorite albums and it’s been like top in all the polls and that’s kind of kept it going and that’s been great you know.
+JIM: Like you guys, you know it’s been one of your favorite albums, and it’s been like the top in all the polls, and that’s kind of kept us going, and that’s been great, you know.

-STEVE: It’s great so that’s what I mean because we’re gearing up to be quite busy this year with management and all that.
-And we’re sort of promoted you know.
-We just want to be prepared so that when we go out we’ve got the album done.
-So that’s why we started recording it, we’re going three day stints in the studio at the moment, going in sticking back tracks down.
-So it doesn’t come to the middle of the year and we’re like we’ve got to do an album because we’ve been doing other things.
-So the album will be done you know, songs are coming thick and fast and we’re ready to release it when we need to release it, when the opportune time is up.
+STEVE: It’s great, so that’s what I mean because we’re gearing up to be quite busy this year with management and all that.
+And we’re sort of promoted, you know.
+We just want to be prepared so that we’ve got the album done when we go out.
+So that’s why we started recording it.
+We’re going three-day stints in the studio at the moment, going in sticking backtracks down.
+So it doesn’t come to the middle of the year, and we’re like we’ve got to do an album because we’ve been doing other things.
+So the album will be done, you know, songs are coming thick and fast, and we’re ready to release it when we need to release it when the opportune time is up.

-Tell something about the writing process for METROPOLIS?
+Tell me something about the writing process for METROPOLIS?

-STEVE: We tried to take all the best elements of all the best albums and put them onto METROPOLIS kind of thing you know.
-So everyone seems to have taken to it great.
+STEVE: We tried to take all the best albums’ best elements and put them onto METROPOLIS, kind of thing you know.
+So everyone seems to have taken to it greatly.
 We didn’t know.

-JIM: We didn’t know if it as going to go on the radio at all, so it wasn’t particularly geared at all for radio play.
+JIM: We didn’t know if it would go on the radio at all, so it wasn’t particularly geared at all for radio play.

-PETE: We first did demos and then we would send them to friends and people we knew in the business just for their opinion and they kind of chose the songs because there’s one song “Over You” which demo’s quite different actually.
-The demo was more like, it was very simply stuff.
-We were thinking like: “This is crap” and then everybody came back and said that’s got to go on the record.
+PETE: We first did demos, and then we would send them to friends and people we knew in the business just for their opinion, and they kind of chose the songs because there’s one song, “Over You,” which demo’s quite different actually.
+The demo was more like it was very simple stuff.
+We were thinking like: “This is crap,” and then everybody came back and said that’s got to go on the record.